leesoup87/sense-client/Readme.md

 - 'music_genre_stream' (music genre detection)
 - 'music_mood_stream' (music mood estimation)
 - 'event_stream' (audio event detection)

-in case of 'event', the following subtasks are available.
-('babycry', 'carhorn', 'cough', 'dogbark', 'siren', 'snoring', 'glass') if task is not 'event', subtask input will be ignored.
 ```

+For 'event' and 'event_stream', the following subtasks are available.
+('babycry', 'carhorn', 'cough', 'dogbark', 'siren', 'snoring', 'glass')
+In other cases, the subtask will be ignored.

 ## Quick Tutorial

 In this short tutorial, we introduce **Cochlear.ai Sense API** and go through the process of analyzing your first audio contents.
-At the moment, we only provide the tutorial for python environment.

 ### Step 1.
 Get your Free API key

-All API access is under API key and if you are first time user, visit http://cochlear.ai/beta-subscription/ to get your free API key.
+All API access is managed with API key.
+If you are a first time user, visit http://cochlear.ai/beta-subscription/ to get your free API key.

 Every API key will be limited to 700 calls (per a file input method) and 10 minutes (per a streaming input method) a day.
 If you need extra quota, email support@cochlear.ai to get more quota with brief explanation.